 The Simplified Employee Pension (SEP) IRA is a type of retirement account used by those who own businesses.
 The account allows for the owner to contribute to his own account as well as accounts for the business’ employees.
 Contributions can be made by the employer to a maximum of 25% of the employee’s salary.
 The contributions made to the accounts in a SEP IRA must be in equal percentages for all qualifying employees.
 A self-employed individual can contribute up to 20% of their net earnings (Schedule C).
-The contribution limit for 2021 is $58,000 and subject to annual cost-of-living adjustments for later years).
-For 2022, the contribution limit is 25% up to $61,000.
+The contribution limit for 2022 is 25% up to $61,000.
+For 2023, the contribution limit rose to 25% or up to $66,000.

 Check out this video for an understanding of how you can use SEP IRAs to your advantage